 You should have been told the details of your treatment or the procedure you’ll be having.
-If the admission is planned, you should receive an admission letter with details including the date and time of your appointment, where to go on the day, and whether you can eat or drink before your appointment.
+If the admission is planned, you should receive an admission letter with details including the date and time of your appointment, where to go on the day, the name of the consultant-lead team in charge of your care, and whether you can eat or drink before your appointment.
 Make sure you’ve read and understood the letter.
 Contact the hospital if there’s anything you’re unsure about and let them know if you have any special needs or require a translator.

 If you need help getting to the hospital, speak to your GP or the healthcare professional who referred you to hospital to find out what transport might be available from the hospital or local charities.

 You might find it useful to make a checklist of things to take with you.
 Here are a few suggestions:

 - your appointment letter

 - glasses or contact lenses.
 It’s a good idea to wear glasses on a chain around your neck to prevent them being mislaid.